Ugh. The Chase 5/24 rule.

 Basically, the Chase 5/24 rule means this: Chase will not issue you a new Chase card if you have opened 5 or more credit cards over the past 24 months.
 (This is where the name 5/24 comes from.)

 Unfortunately, the rule doesn’t stop there.
 The 5/24 rule doesn’t apply only to cards you’ve opened in your own name.
 It also includes any authorized user cards you have as well.

 The Chase 5/24 Rule: Separating Fact from Fiction

 So, until recently, all of this 5/24 rule talk was just rumor.
-Travel hackers based their assumptions on stories they’ve heard from other’s experiences.
-Additionally, the rule seemed to apply only to certain cards – mainly the premium “native” Chase cards (like the Chase Sapphire Preferred®) and a few co-branded cards.
+Points and miles enthusiasts based their assumptions on stories they had heard from other’s experiences.
+Additionally, the rule seemed to apply only to certain cards – mainly the premium “native” Chase cards (like the Chase Sapphire Preferred) and a few co-branded cards.